 Repeating a Course

-If a student repeats a course, both grades will be shown on the transcript and are included in both the semester and cumulative GPA, unless, the student applies for the grade replacement policy.
+All grades will be shown on the transcript and are included in both the semester and cumulative GPA, unless, the student applies for the grade replacement policy.

-Grade Replacement Policy (Effective 2018-2019 Year)
+Grade Replacement Policy

-The Manhattan College grade course replacement policy primarily applies to any student who has not met the minimum required grade for his/her program of study.
+The Manhattan University grade course replacement policy primarily applies to any student who has not met the minimum required grade for his/her program of study.
 Secondarily, a student who has earned a C or less in a course may be allowed to apply this policy to improve the course grade and cumulative GPA.
-When the student repeats the same course at Manhattan College the higher of the two grades is used in calculating the student’s GPA.
+When the student repeats the same course at Manhattan University the higher of the two grades is used in calculating the student’s GPA.
 The lower grade will remain on the student’s record but will not be used in the calculation of the cumulative GPA.
 No additional credits are earned.
 All grades earned will appear on the student’s transcript.
 See requirements below:

 Grade Replacement Conditions